The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 As an educator, I'm incredibly passionate about what I do.
 Creating a space where students feel comfortable connecting is of utmost importance to me.
 I strive to bring my best self to each session and provide opportunities for students to share and interact.
 Rather than being the dominant voice, I encourage students to express themselves and help them forge connections with the subject matter and with each other.
 Above all, I aim to inspire students and foster their interest in their chosen topics.
 Whenever possible, I also facilitate collaboration, because I believe that teamwork brings out the best in everyone.

-Svet will be co-facilitating The Hub's micro-academy for ages 9 to 12.
+Svet is co-facilitating one of The Hub's micro-academy cohorts for tweens.

 I was a self-directed learner from a young age, and I felt empowered to make a difference early on.
 As a youth, I founded the first high-school chapter of Amnesty International in Montana and helped to bring the National AIDS Quilt exhibit to the community.
 I was also heavily influenced by being a member of a creative teen theater troupe, which encouraged me to explore my individuality while practicing team building.